-Origination Authorised By Policy Date Review Date Issue LGR/ANO LLT Board Sept.
-2023 Sept.
-2024 1
+Origination Authorised by Policy Date Review Date LGR/AN LLT Board Sep.2024 Sep.2025 Page 57 of 66

-- A clear and comprehensive summary of the allegation. - Details of how the allegation was followed up and resolved. - Notes of any action taken, decisions reached and the outcome. - A declaration on whether the information will be referred to in any future reference.
+- Details of how the allegation was followed up and resolved. - Notes of any action taken, decisions reached and the outcome. - A declaration on whether the information will be referred to in any future reference.